nikouu/dotnet-optimization-cheatsheet/README2.md

 Allows us to rent an array of type `T` that has equal to or greater size than what we ask for.
 This helps us reduce allocations on hot paths as instead of creating and destroying array instances, we reuse them.

+Note: you can also use the more flexible [`MemoryPool`](https://learn.microsoft.com/en-us/dotnet/api/system.buffers.memorypool-1), however there are [further caveats](https://endjin.com/blog/2020/09/arraypool-vs-memorypool-minimizing-allocations-ais-dotnet) to that as it allocates to understand the owner of the item - which `ArrayPool` avoids.

 ```csharp
 var buffer = ArrayPool<int>.Shared.Rent(5);